flash62au/EngineDriver_Home/docs/operation/operation.rst

   **Recent Locos**

-  **Engine Driver** remembers the last 10 locos that you have selected.
+  |ed| remembers the last 10 locos that you have selected.
 (That number can be increased or decreased with `Maximum Recent Locos <../configuration/preferences.html#maximum-recent-locos>`_ preference.)

   If the loco you want to control to is in the list, simply click on it and you will be taken back to the Throttle screen with that loco selected.